laquasicinque/advent-of-code-2023/README.md

 # Advent of Code 2022

-Writing these in TS, for Deno
+Writing these in TS, for Bun

 ## Running